stacks-network/docs/docs/nodes-and-miners/run-a-node.md

 Stacks needs to use a Bitcoin node, and by default when you run a Stacks node you will be using a public Bitcoin node, which is configured in the `.env` file.
 Default values is `BITCOIN_NODE=bitcoin.mainnet.stacks.org`.

-However, you can optionaly run both nodes together and configured in a way that you Stacks node will use your own Bitcoin node instead of a public one.
+However, you can optionally run both nodes together and configured in a way that you Stacks node will use your own Bitcoin node instead of a public one.

 If you run the script with a bitcoin node it will download and build it directly from source for increased security.
 This process which only needs to happen once can take up to 20-30 minutes depending on the speed of your system.
 Also, once the bitcoin node is up and running it will need an additional time for sync for the first time (can be hours for testnet and days for mainnet).

 ### Why run Stacks node with your own Bitcoin node?

-Because running your own Bitcoin node will give you higher security and improved perfomance.
+Because running your own Bitcoin node will give you higher security and improved performance.

-* **Improved perfomance**: The Bitcoin node will serve you blocks faster, as well as UTXOs for your miner (if you run one).
+- **Improved performance**: The Bitcoin node will serve you blocks faster, as well as UTXOs for your miner (if you run one).
-* **Higher security**: The Bitcoin node will also have validated all bitcoin transactions the Stacks node consumes.
+- **Higher security**: The Bitcoin node will also have validated all bitcoin transactions the Stacks node consumes.
 If you don't run your own Bitcoin node, you're relying on the SPV headers to vouch for the validity of Bitcoin blocks.

 The disadvantage of running your own Bitcoin node is that you need the extra space to store the Bitcoin blockchain (about 500GB) and the initial time it will take to download this data the first time.